 - 10.1 Students are responsible for the completion of all the graduation requirements of the programme in which they are officially enrolled and satisfy all other requirements specified by the University.
-To graduate, students must: - (i) achieve the minimum number of credit points required by the programme; - (ii) obtain a Programme GPA of 2.00 or above; - (iii) complete at least half of the total required programme credit points at the University and at least half of the required credit points in their major(s) at the University; - (iv) complete the requirements of their first major for undergraduate degree programmes; - (v) complete the requirements as prescribed by the programme such as Field Experience (for students of teacher education programmes), internship and/or Language Graduation Requirements; - (vi) obtain a Major Subject GPA of 2.00 or above (for students of undergraduate degree programmes with a major subject study, and students of co-terminal double degree programmes who will have one combined Major Subject GPA based on the two Major Subjects); and - (vii) satisfy the requirements of Information Technology Competence in Education (ITCE) (for students admitted in 2023/24 or before) / Digital Competency Requirement (for full-time students admitted in 2024/25 and for part-time students of teacher education programmes admitted in 2024/25 and 2025/26). - 10.2 Students must also meet/fulfill the University's exit requirements such as teacher's professional conduct and ethics (for students of teacher education programmes admitted in 2024/25 and thereafter) and/or language proficiency. - 10.3 Students who have fulfilled the requirements of a second major and/or one/two minors and other programme requirements but failed to fulfill the requirements of their first major will not be permitted to graduate (applicable to students of undergraduate degree programmes with a major subject study).
+To graduate, students must: - (i) achieve the minimum number of credit points required by the programme; - (ii) obtain a Programme GPA of 2.00 or above; - (iii) complete at least half of the total required programme credit points at the University and at least half of the required credit points in their major(s) at the University; - (iv) complete the requirements of their first major for undergraduate degree programmes;

+- (v) complete the requirements as prescribed by the programme such as Field Experience (for students of teacher education programmes), internship and/or Language Graduation Requirements; - (vi) obtain a Major Subject GPA of 2.00 or above (for students of undergraduate degree programmes with a major subject study, and students of co-terminal double degree programmes who will have one combined Major Subject GPA based on the two Major Subjects); and - (vii) satisfy the requirements of Information Technology Competence in Education (ITCE) (for students admitted in 2023/24 or before) / Digital Competency Requirement (for students admitted in 2024/25) / Digital Competency (for students admitted in 2025/26 and thereafter). - Students must also meet/fulfill the University's exit requirements such as teacher's professional conduct and ethics (for students of teacher education programmes admitted in 2024/25 and thereafter) and/or language proficiency. - 10.3 Students who have fulfilled the requirements of a second major and/or one/two minors and other programme requirements but failed to fulfill the requirements of their first major will not be permitted to graduate (applicable to students of undergraduate degree programmes with a major subject study).